Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 This firmware **should** be compatible with any configuration of CR6-SE or CR6-MAX printer.
 **CAUTION:** The automatic bed-leveling function provided with this version of the firmware ONLY works if you configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.

-Testing has been done on the following machine:
+Testing is done on the following machine:

 * Creality CR6-SE, modified with:
     - a BTT SKR CR6 v1.0 motherboard